Diffusion Model's Generalization Can Be Characterized by Inductive Biases toward a Data-Dependent Ridge Manifold: From Training Error to Generation Geometry

-In contrast, the architecture-driven error is purely tangential: the normal component $\Err_{arc}^\perp=0$, while the tangent component $\Err_{arc}^\parallel = \int_\delta^T \tfrac{w(t)}{h_t^2}\mb{E}_{x\sim p_t}[ f_t(x_1)^2 ] \dee t - \Tilde{v}^\intercal \Tilde{U}^+ \Tilde{v}$ which is strictly positive at finite $p$.
-Consequently, the normal error is much smaller than the tangential error, leading to strong normal alignment to the ridge but persistent tangential spreading along it.
-The samples therefore form an edge-like interpolation between the two points.
-As $p$ grows, the tangential architecture floor shrinks, and the slide stage increasingly concentrates samples near the two centers, yielding memorization-like behavior in this toy example.
+is strictly positive at finite $p$.
+Hence samples can align strongly to the ridge while still spreading along it, producing edge-like interpolation between the two data points.
+As width increases, this tangential floor shrinks, and the behavior becomes increasingly memorization-like.

+This example isolates the two core mechanisms of the paper: optimization error can delay normal alignment, especially through slow spectral modes, while finite-width architecture error can sustain tangential spreading along the ridge.
+Their combination yields non-memorizing generation with strong ridge alignment but persistent along-ridge spread.
+Numerical illustrations are given in Appendix~\ref{append:initialization}.